idleberg/atom-language-bridlensis/README.md

 $ git clone https://github.com/idleberg/atom-language-bridlensis language-bridlensis
 ```

+### Package Dependencies

+This package automatically installs third-party packages it depends on.
+You can prevent this by disabling the *Manage Dependencies* option in the package settings.

 ## Usage

 To avoid interference with vanilla NSIS, consider using the file-extensions `.bridle-nsis` and `.bridle-nsh`.
 Alternatively, you can set the syntax to *“BridleNSIS”* (`source.nsis.bridle`) manually.